eyedeekay/Offer-I2P-Access-To-Your-Service/README.md

 clear-web site as possible, it's usually a good idea to connect your service to I2P at the same point that you connect to the clear web, with some exceptions.
-Fail2Ban, for instance, may cause issues if you rate-limit by IP address, as I2P clients will always appear to be the localhost
+Fail2Ban, for instance, may cause issues if you rate-limit by IP address, as I2P clients will always appear to be the localhost.

 Process Two: Forward your service to an eepSite
 ------------